How to Increase Your Intelligence

 Another example is when we read a fiction.
 A decent vocabulary knowledge and understanding of certain grammar rules are required in order to comprehend the texts.
 That’s the use of crystallised intelligence.

-However, fluid intelligence also takes part when we predict what comes next, what could be alternative solutions or alternative endings to the story.
+However, fluid intelligence also plays a part when we predict what comes next, what could be alternative solutions or alternative endings to the story.

 So, can we kill two birds with one stone?
 The answer is clear.
 No matter at what age, both types of intelligence are equally essential to us and need looking after.